aksharans/UCSD_course_planner/README.md

 the *data* folder.

 ### Flask
-This web app was built using the Flask WSGI framework, and the implementation is in the *app.py* file.
+This web app was built using the Flask framework, and the implementation is in the *app.py* file.

 ### Templates/Static